mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 A TDM Product contains the following components:

-- Product name - a logical name to identify the product (system).
+- Product name, a logical name that identifies the product (system).
 For example, CRM.
-- Product versions - the versions of the product, as defined in the testing environments.
+- Product versions, the versions of the product, as defined in the testing environments.
 For example, Production and Development.

 - Logical Units (LUs).

-## BE - LU - Product Relationship
+## The BE - LU Product Relationship

-Each combination of BE and LU can be attached to one product only.
-However, a product can have LUs that belong to different BEs.
+Each BE and LU combination can be attached to one product only.
+However, a product can have LUs belonging to different BEs.

-The following example displays the relationship between the BE, LU, and Product:
+The following example displays the relationship between a BE, LU, and Product:

 ![be-prod-lu](images/be_lu_product_relation.png)